emiliano-gandini-outeda/CommitPulse/README.md

 ## Configuration

+### Schedule
+The workflow runs automatically every minute to check for repository updates.

 ### Repositories Monitored
 - All public repositories for the configured GitHub user
 - All repositories starred by the configured GitHub user